-- Dry the machine – Use a towel to wipe off liquid on the outside of the machine.
+- Dry the machine – Use a towel to wipe off the liquid on the outside of the machine.
 Open your laptop as far as possible and hold it upside down.
 Let it dry for a couple of hours.
-If what you spilled was water, it can be just a matter of letting all the liquid out and letting the laptop dry (but don’t use a blow dryer!).
-After a reasonable amount of time, try turning the machine on to see if it works.
+If you spilled water, it can be just a matter of waiting for the laptop to dry (but don’t use a blow dryer!).
 Dealing with sugary or alcoholic liquids is more complicated.
-They are more harmful because they are sticky and can damage delicate parts of the laptop.
-If this is the case, you will need to bring your laptop to a professional.
+These are sticky and can damage delicate parts of the laptop.
+If this is the case, you will need to bring your it to a professional.

 - Check the warranty – If drying the laptop off didn’t work, don’t take your computer’s casing apart.
 This can void the warranty.
-You can also make the damage worse if you are not a pro.
-Call tech support for your laptop or read the warranty and follow instructions.
+You can also make the damage worse.
+Call tech support for your laptop or read the warranty.
+Follow the instructions.
 You may be able to have your laptop repaired or replaced if your warranty is still valid.

 - Protect your laptop – To prevent future mishaps, don’t put liquids (or any other possibly harmful materials) near your computer.
 You can also buy silicone or clear plastic keyboard cover and screen protector if you need more protection.